 I’m talking about walking through snow-capped pine forests, slurping up piping hot soup in a cozy noodle shop and soaking in a hot outdoor bath while snowflakes melt on your eyelashes.

-You might be surprised to hear Japan described as a cold weather destination, but we’re going to explain why, in fact, Japan makes a perfect winter getaway.
+You might be surprised to hear Japan described as a cold weather destination, but we’re going to explain why, in fact, winter in Japan makes a perfect snowy getaway.

 1. You can soak in an outdoor hot tub

 Picture yourself soaking in a toasty pool of water under the stars.
 Steam billows up from the water as snowflakes kiss your shoulders.
 Sounds pretty magical, right?

 Oh, and I forgot one detail: you’re naked.
 Don’t worry – it’s seriously not as bad as it sounds.
 We jumped right in and got used to them in Korea, and found them to be pretty freeing actually.